Josh Duhamel Poses Shirtless During Lake Day with His Son Axl: 'Nothing Better'

-Josh Duhamel and his son Axl are having some fun in the sun this summer.
+Josh Duhamel and his son Axl Jack are having some fun in the sun this summer.

 Duhamel, 45, posted pictures of his day at the lake with Axl, 4, and his extended family on Instagram over the weekend.